TestJavaDev/java-resources/docs/3_system_design/System Design Problems/10_Designing an API Rate Limiter.md

  * If ‘Count < 3’, increment the Count and allow the request.
  * If ‘Count >= 3’, reject the request.
 ![design](https://raw.githubusercontent.com/JavaLvivDev/prog-resources/master/resources/design/design61.png)

 What are some of the problems with our algorithm?

-1. This is a Fixed Window algorithm since we’re resetting the ‘StartTime’ at the end of every minute, which means it can potentially allow twice the number of requests per minute.
+1.This is a Fixed Window algorithm since we’re resetting the ‘StartTime’ at the end of every minute, which means it can potentially allow twice the number of requests per minute.
 Imagine if Kristie sends three requests at the last second of a minute, then she can immediately send three more requests at the very first second of the next minute, resulting in 6 requests in the span of two seconds.
 The solution to this problem would be a sliding window algorithm which we’ll discuss later.
 ![design](https://raw.githubusercontent.com/JavaLvivDev/prog-resources/master/resources/design/design62.png)
-2. Atomicity: In a distributed environment, the “read-and-then-write” behavior can create a race condition.
+2.Atomicity: In a distributed environment, the “read-and-then-write” behavior can create a race condition.
 Imagine if Kristie’s current ‘Count’ is “2” and that she issues two more requests.
 If two separate processes served each of these requests and concurrently read the Count before either of them updated it, each process would think that Kristie could have one more request and that she had not hit the rate limit.
 ![design](https://raw.githubusercontent.com/JavaLvivDev/prog-resources/master/resources/design/design63.png)
 If we are using Redis to store our key-value, one solution to resolve the atomicity problem is to use Redis lock for the duration of the read-update operation.
 This, however, would come at the expense of slowing down concurrent requests from the same user and introducing another layer of complexity.
 We can use Memcached, but it would have comparable complications.